 - Oil for frying

-- Soak Yellow Split peas and black lentil separately overnight or at least (6 hours)
+- Soak Yellow Cut up peas and black lentil individually in a single day or no less than (6 hours)

-- Grind the soaked Split peas and black lentil so that the consistency of mixture remain thick.
+- Grind the soaked Cut up peas and black lentil in order that the consistency of combination stay thick.

-- Add required salt baking powder and whisk the mixture.
-Add little amount of water in order to make the batter suitable for a lump.
-Keep the batter aside for 15 minutes so that the baking powder soften the batter.
+- Add required salt baking powder and whisk the combination.
+Add little quantity of water with a purpose to make the batter appropriate for a lump.
+Maintain the batter apart for 15 minutes in order that the baking powder soften the batter.

-- Add kala zeera and chopped spinach and mix it properly.
+- Add kala zeera and chopped spinach and blend it correctly.

-- Now heat oil in a heavy bottomed pan and drop batter with your hand.
-Drop the batter in such a way that it become more or less round shape.
-Ensure that the heat of the oil is not high else the Phulori will remain uncooked.
+- Now warmth oil in a heavy bottomed pan and drop batter together with your hand.
+Drop the batter in such a manner that it turn out to be roughly spherical form.
+Be sure that the warmth of the oil is just not excessive else the Phulori will stay raw.

-- Fry the Phulori till become light brown.
+- Fry the Phulori until turn out to be mild brown.